Roger Moore — The Debonair Bond

 See It

 Has Bond ever been more...Bond?
 Looking young again (Moore is older than Connery, but in 1973, looked younger), Bond is suave and unflappable.
 He has sex with every woman he meets and kills the enemy, sometimes unnecessarily.
 Yeah, that's my Bond.
 But this isn't just a revitalized Bond.
 No, this is Bond in blaxploitation land.
 The whitest of white secret agents meets black street culture.
 There are pimps and hip cats, sisters with afros, wild wardrobes, and urban lingo.
 There's a pimpmobile and loads of drugs.
 And there's a long visit to Harlem.
-Now shouldn't the hero in a blaxploitation picture be...oh, I don't know...black?
-So much for black power.
-Good thing the film's still cool.
+OK, this isn't even close to blaxploitation and I saw the clothes and heard the slang on the streets back in the '70s, but for most of white America, this is blaxploitation.
+That's alright, the poor little dears just don't know any better and the film is pretty cool.

 Gadgets Average.